-In photographing Art by nature I (Nicki) am using patterns formed by colours, textures, and shapes to compose and highlight (details of) creatures looking like little pieces of art already all by themselves.
+When photographing Art by nature I (Nicola) focus on patterns formed by colours, textures, and shapes to compose and highlight (details of) creatures looking like little pieces of art already all by themselves.

 Nature: Our daily inspiration

 Nature is calling us.
 Calming and soothing, as well as adventurous and stimulating.
 That’s where Yoeri and I get our inspiration, recharge our batteries, have fun, and find peace, especially at the sea.
 When we get away from the ocean, we quickly feel cut off, like floating without an anchor, longing for our doses of Vitamin Sea.
 Fortunately working on photo and video material is getting us back into the feeling.
-Though nature isn’t just there to make us feel good and connected or provide a pretty background for our lives – or photographs for that matter.
+Nature isn’t just there to make us feel good and connected or provide a pretty background for our lives – or photographs thereof.
 Essential for all of us, yet underappreciated and mistreated.
-Nevertheless, there still is so much to be discovered, captured, learnt and shared to connect and protect.
+Nevertheless, there still is so much to be discovered, captured, learnt, and shared to connect and protect.

 Photography: Where nature takes me